 How Alexa works on Sonos

 Alexa support on the Sonos One, Beam, Arc, Roam and Move is similar to the experience on Amazon Echo, but not quite as seamless and there are a few features missing like Alexa calling.
 You will be able to use your Sonos One, Beam, Arc, Roam and Move to control any smart home devices that are compatible with Amazon Alexa however, as well as ask Alexa to perform various tasks, including delivering a weather update, answering a question or ordering you an Uber, for example.

 For many features, you'll need to make sure you have all the skills enabled in the Alexa app, as you would for Amazon Echo.

 You'll also be able to use your Sonos One, Beam, Arc, Roam or Move to send music and other audio tracks to your other Sonos speakers that don't have Amazon Alexa built in.

 For example, say "Alexa, play Drake in the living room" and music by Drake will start to play on the Sonos speaker you have previously designated "living room".
 Read our Sonos tips and tricks to change a room name.
 Music will play from your default music service, which you can change in the Alexa app.
 It's also possible to play or shuffle Sonos playlists you've manually created.

-For Sonos speakers without Alexa built-in, so the Sonos One SL, Play:1, Play:3, Play:5, Playbase and Playbar, you won't them talking back to you as you would with Amazon Echo or the Sonos Beam, Sonos One and Sonos Move.
+For Sonos speakers without Alexa built-in, so the Sonos One SL, Play:1, Play:3, Play:5, Playbase and Playbar, you won't them talking back to you as you would with Amazon Echo or the Sonos Beam, One, Arc, Roam and Move.
 Instead, Alexa effectively becomes the Sonos controller, the Sonos speaker itself does not become a voice assistant.